kizniche/Mycodo/mycodo-manual.rst

 Yes, as long as you have the proper hardware to do that.
-The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, an `AC modulation circuit <#schematics-for-ac-modulation>`__, `DC modulation circuit <#schematics-for-dc-fan-control>`__, or something else.
+The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, `AC modulation circuitry <#schematics-for-ac-modulation>`__, `DC modulation circuitry <#schematics-for-dc-fan-control>`__, or something else.

 --------------

 *I have a PID controller that uses one temperature sensor.
-If this sensor stops working, my entire PID controller stops working.
-Is there a way to prevent this by setting up a second sensor to be used in case the first one fails?*
+If this sensor stops working, my PID controller stops operating.
+Is there a way to prevent this by setting up a second sensor to be used as a backup in case the first one fails?*

-Yes, you can use as many sensors as you would like to create a redundant system so your PID doesn't stop working if one or more sensors fail.
+Yes, you can use as many sensors as you would like to create a redundant system so your PID or other functions don't stop working if one or more sensors fail.
 To do this, follow the below instructions:

 1. Add and activate all your sensors.
 For this example, we will use three temperature sensors, Sensor1, Sensor2, and Sensor3, that return measurements in degrees Celsius.
-2. Go to the ``Setup -> Data`` page and add the Math controller "Redundancy".
+2. Go to the ``Setup -> Data`` page and add the Redundancy Math controller.
-3. In the options of the Redundancy controller, set the Period, Start Offset, and Max Age.
-4. In the options of the Redundancy controller, select Sensor1, Sensor2, and Sensor3 for the Input option and click Save.
+3. In the options of the Redundancy controller, set the Period, Start Offset, and Max Age, then select Sensors 1, 2, and 3 for the Input option, then Save.
-5. In the options of the Redundancy controller, change the order you wish to use the sensors under Order of Use.
+4. In the options of the Redundancy controller, change the order you wish to use the sensors under Order of Use.
 For this example, we will use the default order (Sensor1, Sensor2, Sensor3).
-6. In the options of the Redundancy controller, under Measurement Settings, select Celsius for the Measurement Unit and click Save under Measurement Settings.
+5. In the options of the Redundancy controller, under Measurement Settings, select Celsius for the Measurement Unit and click the Save under Measurement Settings (a different Save button from the general options).
-7. Activate the Redundancy Math controller.
+6. Activate the Redundancy Math controller.
-8. Go to the ``Data -> Live`` page and verify the Redundancy Math controller is working correctly by returning a value from one of the three selected Inputs.
-If the first sensor is working correctly, it should return this value.
-You can deactivate the first sensor (mimicking the first sensor stopped working) and see if the second sensor's value is then returned.
+7. Go to the ``Data -> Live`` page and verify the Redundancy Math controller is working correctly by returning a value from the input you selected to be first.
+If the first sensor is working correctly, its value should be displayed.
+You can deactivate the first sensor
+   (mimicking the first sensor stopped working) and see if the second sensor's value is then returned.
-9. Go to the ``Setup -> Function`` page and select the new Redundancy Math controller for the PID Measurement option.
+8. Go to the ``Setup -> Function`` page and select the new Redundancy Math controller for the PID Measurement option.

 The PID controller will now use the measurement returned from the